jacobslunga/CommitIQ/README.md

 ## Overview

-CommitIQ is a CLI tool designed to simplify and automate your git workflow.
+CommitIQ is a CLI tool designed to simplify and automate your git workflow 100% written in Rust.
 It leverages the power of GPT-3 to generate, add, and commit git changes for you.

 ## Prerequisites